qhuy0801/project_01/README.md

 ## Architecture
 We have taken inspiration from the stable diffusion architecture of Stability AI.
 However, we've introduced several customizations:
 - Decoder (Up-scaler) only inspired super-resolution model, which results in a lighter architecture.
-- A modified U-Net architecture that serves the diffusion purpose, adapted to fit the more compressed nature of our autoencoder.
+- A modified U-Net architecture that serves the diffusion purpose, adapted to generate smaller resolution image in order to save computational resource and budget.

 ![Project architecture](./appendices/final_model.jpeg)